TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 60/Isaiah 60.22.md

 ---

-The little one shall become a thousand, and the small one a strong nation; I, Jehovah, will hasten it in its time.
+The little one shall become a thousand, and the small one a strong nation; I, Yahweh, will hasten it in its time."